 Need financial aid?

 Look into any available financial assistance programs that might help cover emergency medical costs.
-For example, if you are Medicaid-eligible, depending upon your state, you could access retroactive coverage.
+For example, if you are Medicaid-eligible, depending on your state, you could access retroactive coverage.

 Hospitals and ambulance services often have charity care programs or sliding scale fees based on income.
 Some states have charity care laws that actually require hospitals to provide free or discounted care to patients meeting certain requirements or based on income.

-You may also want to consider finding a patient advocate.
+You may also want to contact a patient advocate.
 A patient advocate could help you apply for financial assistance and connect you to more resources.

-And remember, if you’re a MASA member, you already have the most useful tool you can have to ensure your protected from out-of-pocket emergency medical transportation costs.
-Your MASA coverage protects you from unexpected ambulance bills and connects you with care services for your post-emergency needs.
-When you receive your medical transit bill, skip the negotiation steps and submit it through our member portal, then we’ll pay your claim.
+And remember, if you're a MASA member, you already have the most useful tool you can have to help protect yourself from out-of-pocket emergency medical transportation costs.
+When you receive your medical transit bill, skip the negotiation steps and submit it through our member portal.
+We’re there to help, when you need it most.